hebermattos/scaling-app-rabbitmq/README.md

 A message broker acts as a middleman for various services (e.g. a web application, as in this example).
 They can be used to reduce loads and delivery times of web application servers by delegating tasks that would normally take up a lot of time or resources to a third party that has no other job.

+By using RabbitMQ, we can remove some heavy work from our web applications such as sending a reports in Excel or Pdf format’s or sending an email, SMS or another task such as trigger some other applications to start processing.

 Messaging enables software applications to connect and scale.
 Applications can connect to each other, as components of a larger application, or to user devices and data.
 Messaging is asynchronous, decoupling applications by separating sending and receiving data.

+Besides using for decoupling software components RabbitMQ can be used for:

+- Performing background operations
+- Performing asynchronous operation

 In this example we will show how to decouple your application, providing performance and scalability to your application